binoue/cke/docs/cluster.md

 If `config` is specified, the following fields are ignored: `extenders`, `predicates`, `priorities`.

+Some fields in `config` have CKE-defined default values.
+Some other fields are forced to have certain values.
+Please see the source code for more details.

 ### CNIConfFile

 | Name      | Required | Type   | Description                 |